GrokkingGrok/Project-Asimov/design/src/asimov/flow/WattsGreaterThanWallStreet.md

 This system is fully designed to stop "Baby Farming" by people who have children (or force women to do so) for the purpose of exploiting DistoStreams.

 Have a child, have as many as you want!
 But you're not getting their full disto.

-And Calvin will know if their DistoTrust is going unused.
+You've heard nothing in this paper to imply an "AI Big Brother."
+Children's disto is the exception.
+Full stop: Calvin will know if their DistoTrust is going unused.

 The other big takeaway is that we all need to think about how Calvin's false positives might be handled.

-(A family goes on vacation for a month, a red flag pops when school funds aren't used).
+Say a family goes on vacation for a month, a red flag pops when school funds aren't used.
+Perhaps the fix is the parents can submit proof (e.g., travel receipt + school note) to 2 oracles → auto-unfreeze in 24h?

+Maybe homeschool families upload curriculum + progress logs → Calvin accepts as 'school' payment after reviewing chat logs?

+From the author's perspective, this is the make-or-break feature of Robonomics.
+If the Bond Network can't 100% guarantee that it won't become an AI-backed welfare farm where "OPC" (Other People's Children) are explicitly treated like a second-class asset en masse (as is the case now sans AI), it's not the solution that humanity needs.

+### 🚨 It's also my opinion that it's the best chance we have so far

+Ultimately, the challenges exposed above are engineering and architectural in nature.

+If the Bond Network is ever to expand beyond the pilot study phase, this gap must be resolved entirely through consultation with a team of experts in fields such as: education, trust law, forensic accounting, AI ethics, family court judges, and child welfare professionals, and the solution must be backed by simulation.

+*It's a critical focus point, not the nail in the coffin.*

+With Bondholder responsibility out of the way, we can move on to systemic contribution channels.

 ---